 The Tommaso Pista and Men’s Strada cycling shoes are more expensive than most of their competitors, but they come with the clips of your choice already installed.
 Even better, these shoes work with both Delta and SPD clips, so you’re not locked into using a Peloton bike.

-Both the men’s and women's shoes feature well ventilated mesh portions to help cool your feet as well as three velcro straps for your best comfort.
-Tomasso recommends riders to order their usual size as they fit true to size, though some buyers found they had to order a larger model.
-One reviewer stated that it “took a few tries to get the right size - I had to size up quite a few sizes to get it right.”
+Both the men’s and women's shoes feature well ventilated mesh portions to help cool your feet.
+Three Velcro straps ensured the shoes were snug, though we found that the tongue would slip down into the shoe, not matter how much we tightened the straps.
+The tongue also lacks cushioning.
+Tommaso recommends riders to order their usual size as they fit true to size, though some buyers found they had to order a larger model.

 Concerned about your feet complimenting your style while you ride?
 The Tiem Slipstream spin shoes look more like a pair of traditional sneakers, and feature mesh to allow your feet to breathe throughout your ride and are lightweight.
 A perk of wearing these sneaker-like shoes is that you can walk in them outside of the class with the clips attached, unlike traditional cycling shoes.
 And, they’re available in six colors.